 What activities did you do to celebrate Earth Week?
 Have you tried any of the above activities at your agency?
 How do you track the success of your green activities you do all year long?

-Lauren Hoffmann is the Director of Marketing and Communications for NRPA.
+Lauren Hoffmann is NRPA's Director of Marketing and Communications.